 T. Marc Futter Program for Ethics in Leadership and Integrity in Action

 Funded by the generosity of benefactor T. Marc Futter, the Program for Ethics in Leadership and Integrity in Action is a University-wide initiative, incorporated throughout the undergraduate curriculum.
-Based on the belief that ethics is reflected in both words and actions, the Program includes an intense ethics discussion for all incoming students at New Student Orientation, followed by the signing of the Honor Pledge at fall convocation and an ethics speaker in the spring.
+Based on the belief that ethics is reflected in both words and actions, the Program includes an intense ethics discussion for all incoming students at New Student Orientation, followed by signing of the Honor Pledge, and an ethics speaker in the spring.
 Ethical concepts are infused throughout the curriculum in all majors and examine the basic notions of “right” and “wrong” in contemporary society.
 Students develop and define their individual standards of ethical behavior relevant to their personal and professional lives.

 Institutional Review Board (IRB)

-The Bay Path Institutional Review Board works with students and faculty to ensure that their research complies with federal regulations for the protection of human subjects.
+The Bay Path Institutional Review Board works with students and faculty to ensure their research complies with federal regulations for the protection of human subjects.